Ahmedkdk24/sales-automation-suite/README.md

 **A Python-powered automation pipeline that cleans, merges, and summarizes multi-branch sales data — automatically generating weekly reports and sending them via email.**

-This project demonstrates practical **data engineering and automation skills** often required in business analytics and data science roles.
-It reflects a real-world workflow for companies managing sales data from multiple branches or sources.

 ---

 ## 🚀 Key Features